 You may seek an interim award prior to a hearing for support, funeral expenses and/or medical/treatment expenses

-can demonstrate an urgent need for the funds prior to a hearing.
-To be considered eligible to receive compensation before a hearing, you
+claimant can demonstrate an urgent need for the funds prior to a hearing.
+To be considered eligible to receive compensation before a

-must provide sufficient documentary evidence, such as police and/or medical records, to lead us to conclude that an
+hearing, you must provide sufficient documentary evidence, such as police and/or medical records, to lead us to conclude

-award would likely be made at the time of the hearing.
-If you wish to apply for an interim award, please contact us toll free
+that an award would likely be made at the time of the hearing.
+If you wish to apply for an interim award, please contact us

-When one person is injured as a result of a violent crime, the maximum award that we may pay as a lump sum is
+When one person has died as a result of a violent crime, the maximum award that we may pay as a lump sum is

 Ongoing monthly periodic awards can be made in certain cases when there is an ongoing financial loss (e.g. lost income,